lagom/lagom/docs/manual/scala/guide/cluster/UsingAkkaPersistenceTyped.md

 > **Note**: The `entityContext` that appears in scope here will be introduced when covering `ClusterSharding` later in this guide.

-The `emptyState` is the state that will be used to when the journal is empty.
+The `emptyState` is the state used when the journal is empty.
 It's the initial state:

 @[shopping-cart-empty-state](code/docs/home/scaladsl/persistence/ShoppingCart.scala)

 The `commandHandler` is a function `(State, Command) => ReplyEffect[Event, State]`.
-In this example it's being defined using the `applyCommand` on the passed state.
-Equally, the `eventHandler` is a function `(State, Event) => Event` and also defined in the passed state.
+In this example, it's being defined using the `applyCommand` on the passed state.
+Equally, the `eventHandler` is a function `(State, Event) => Event` and defined in the passed state.

-### Changing behavior - Finite State Machines
+### Changing behavior -- Finite State Machines

-If you are familiar with general Akka Actors, you are probably aware that after processing a message you should return the next behavior to be used.
-With Akka Persistence Typed this happens in a different fashion.
+If you are familiar with general Akka Actors, you are probably aware that after processing a message, you should return the next behavior to be used.
+With Akka Persistence Typed this happens differently.
 Command handlers and event handlers are all dependent on the current state, therefore can you change behavior by returning a new state in the event handler.
 Consult the [Akka documentation](https://doc.akka.io/docs/akka/2.6/typed/persistence.html#changing-behavior) for more insight on this topic.

-### Tagging the events - Akka Persistence Query considerations
+### Tagging the events -- Akka Persistence Query considerations

-Events are persisted in the event journal and are primarily used to replay the state of the aggregate each time it needs to be instantiated.
+Events are persisted in the event journal and are primarily used to replay the state of the Aggregate each time it needs to be instantiated.
 However, in CQRS, we also want to consume those same events and generate read-side views or publish them in a message broker (eg: Kafka) for external consumption.

 To be able to consume the events on the read-side, the events must be tagged.
 This is done using the `AggregateEventTag` utility.
 It's recommended to shard the tags so they can be consumed in a distributed fashion by Lagom's [Read-Side Processor](https://www.lagomframework.com/documentation/current/scala/ReadSide.html) and [Topic Producers](https://www.lagomframework.com/documentation/current/scala/MessageBrokerApi.html#Implementing-a-topic).
 Although not recommended, it's also possible to not shard the events as explained [here](https://www.lagomframework.com/documentation/current/scala/ReadSide.html#Event-tags).

 This example splits the tags into 10 shards and defines the event tagger in the companion object of `ShoppingCart.Event`.
-Note that the tag name must be stable as well as the number of shards.
+Note that the tag name must be stable, as well as the number of shards.
 These two values can't be changed later without migrating the journal.

 @[shopping-cart-events-object](code/docs/home/scaladsl/persistence/ShoppingCart.scala)